 You can use the same client token for the same request across different regions.
-For example, if you send an idempotent request to launch an instance in the us-east-1 region, and you use the same exact call (with the same client token) in each of the other regions, the result is a different running instance in each region.
+For example, if you send an idempotent request to launch an instance in the us-east-1 region, and then use the same client token in a request in other regions, we'll launch instances in each of those regions.